 Counterfeit Goods Online

-The sale of counterfeit goods is prolific on social media and networking sites, primarily Facebook, eBay and Gumtree.
+The sale of counterfeit goods is prolific on social media sites and online marketplaces.

 The illicit trade of counterfeit goods is increasingly moving online and being facilitated by social media and/or marketplace sites.
 Facebook in particular is becoming used as a source for counterfeit goods, age-restricted products and illicit cigarettes, as well as being used to enable scams through pop-up adverts.